13.12

 http://www.faz.net/aktuell/feuilleton/lexika-studie-wikipedia-kaum-schlechter-als-encyclopaedia-britannica-1278125.html

 Wiki is being written by casual, enthusiastic people that use previous studies that had been collected in world wide recognized sources like Britannica.
 For instance.
 I do scientific study, I cannot adduce/refer the Wiki as wholly exhaustive source, not just I want or you don't want to do so – it is the rule taken in the scientific world.
 The best criterion of truth is practice.
 The best criterion of practice is time.
 Time sat the criterion on the fact that BE is far more trust-worthy.
 Alas, Wiki is a profane ( in the best meaning of the word) source and not the criterion for academic excellence, if we talk of pure science.
 The next your item, according to the link, is just a private point of view of one of British magazines 'Nature' .
 Hell, you know how many science magazines would say the same?
 And papers?
 Sites?
 Your argument far-fetched.
+1. Appealing to an authority as an ultima ratio is a fallacy well known in elementary logic as argumentum ad verecundiam.
+That is, your epistemology is logically deficient from the outset.

 Finally, I find it incorrect to give the link in German as the article about Ockham's phrase is in English.
 What the point in your doing so?
 Wiki is basically En-speaking site and 90% of its staff are native English speakers.
 English is 1st international language for communication.
 I can speak German and Portuguese.
 I've learned other languages.
 But, if we speak in one language, what the point in your adducing the link like that?
 Why not in Chinese?